acasi-ctf/ctf/README.md

 ## Documentation
-Our documentation is currently under construction as of writing, but you can check in on our progress by visiting https://acasi-ctf.github.io/docs/.
+Our documentation is currently under construction as of writing, but you can view our progress by visiting [our docs](https://acasi-ctf.github.io/docs/).